The Wedgwood Neighborhood in Seattle: Looking Back, Looking Ahead in 2025-2026

 Homestreet Bank which is in the shopping complex next to the Wedgwood Broiler, had a name change in 2025 as they were acquired by Mechanics Bank.

 In 2022 when news of possible redevelopment of the shopping center first came out, the bank bought a vacant former US Bank building at 8702 35th Ave NE.
-When the time comes that the Wedgwood Shopping Center is going to be demolished, the Wedgwood branch of Mechanics Bank will move to 8702 35th Ave NE and continue operating there.
+If and when the Wedgwood Shopping Center is going to be demolished, the Wedgwood branch of Mechanics Bank will move to 8702 35th Ave NE and continue operating there.

 Shopping shifts to the NE 75th Street intersection